ontop/vig/docs/v1.8.0/Troubleshooting.md

 	at it.unibz.inf.data_pumper.core.main.Main.main(Main.java:107)
 ```

-The connection could not be established, check that you modified the information about the JDBC connection in your configuration file  (default one src/main/resources/configuration.conf) .
+The connection could not be established, check that you modified the information about the JDBC connection in your configuration file (default configuration file: src/main/resources/configuration.conf) .

 ### Connection refused